l3wk3m/studiobooker/README.md

 ### Color Scheme

-The color scheme is set to
+The color scheme is set to a soft pastel green palette to complement the art work generated for each of the studio images

 ### Typography